Anti-Jo-1

 1. Allow sample to clot

-3. Transfer serum to a Transfer vial/tube with cap - 12mL (LabCorp), labelled as serum, within two (2) hours of sample collection
+3. Transfer serum to a Transfer vial/tube with cap - 12mL (LabCorp), labelled as serum

 Ambient (preferred) - 14 days